- How do I pay my fees online?

 Does JCPL provide notary services?

-Yes, the Johnson County Public Library provides basic no-charge Notary Services at our Clark Pleasant, Franklin, Library Services Center and Trafalgar locations.
+Yes, the Johnson County Public Library provides basic no-charge Notary Services at our Clark Pleasant, Franklin, Trafalgar and White River Branches and the Library Services Center.
 Please call ahead to make sure the certified staff member is available.
 Please note: JCPL notaries are not attorneys licensed to practice law in Indiana.
 JCPL notaries are not allowed to draft legal records, give advice on legal matters, including immigration, or charge a fee for those activities.

 Guidelines for Notary Service